storageos/storageos.github.io/_docs/reference/telemetry.md

 * The crash report contains the signal that triggered the shutdown (e.g. SIGSEGV), the exit code and whether or not the crash generated a core dump.

 All StorageOS clusters with a routable connection to the internet will send crash reports to sentry.io over tcp/443.
-StorageOS respectsenvironment variables that [ProxyFromEnvironment](https://golang.org/pkg/net/http/#ProxyFromEnvironment) uses.
+StorageOS respects environment variables that [ProxyFromEnvironment](https://golang.org/pkg/net/http/#ProxyFromEnvironment) uses.

 An exhaustive list of information included in the once per day report is below:
 * API version
 * CPU architechture
-* Environment - The StorageOS build environment
+* Cluster ID
 * Go version
 * Healthy volume count
 * Logging level